But there is another type of feeding that deserves attention: chestfeeding.

 Can transgender people produce milk?

 Transgender people can produce milk, or lactate.
 All humans have breasts, mammary glands and the hormones needed to produce milk.
-For some people, it may be relatively easy to produce milk, while some people will need medical support to induce lactation.
+For some people, it may be relatively easy to produce milk, while others may need medical support to induce lactation.

 Transgender men may or may not have had surgeries and hormone therapies that have changed the ways their breasts look or act, but lactation is often possible.